-There will be four regular term multiple-choice/short answer tests: Test 1, September 28, Test 2 October 26, Test 3 November 16, Test 4 December 7.
-Specific times will be determined at a later date.
+There will be four regular term multiple-choice/short answer tests: Test 1, January 26; Test 2, February 16; Test 3, March 16; Test 4, April 6.
 Each test will be worth 25% of your final grade.
 The tests will contain a balance of lecture and textbook material and will primarily include material covered after the previous test.
-All tests will be online via LEARN.
 Grades will be posted as soon as they are available.
-The tests will be open book but please note that they will have a strict time limit.
-You will not have time to learn the material during the test.